juicedata/juicefs/docs/en/clouds/qcloud.md

 ### API Access Secret Key

-Tencent Cloud COS needs to be accessed through API, you need to prepare the access secret key, including `Access Key ID` and `Access Key Secret`, [Click here to view](https://cloud.tencent.com/document/product/598/37140) to get the way.
+Tencent Cloud COS needs to be accessed through API, you need to prepare the access secret key, including `Access Key ID` and `Access Key Secret`, [click here to view](https://intl.cloud.tencent.com/document/product/598/32675) to get the way.

-> **Security Advisory**: Explicit use of the API access secret key may lead to key compromise and it is recommended to assign [CAM Service Role](https://cloud.tencent.com/document/product/598/19420) to the cloud server.
+> **Security Advisory**: Explicit use of the API access secret key may lead to key compromise and it is recommended to assign [CAM Service Role](https://intl.cloud.tencent.com/document/product/598/19420) to the cloud server.
 Once a CVM has been granted COS operation privileges, it can access the COS without using the API access key.

 ## Installation